 The financial year 2020/21 has been focused on the response to the outbreak of a global pandemic which has had a significant impact on the preparation of the 2020/21 Statement of Accounts.
 The Financial Services team has played a key role in the response to the pandemic and the transition to recovery phase and is committed to continuing to undertake the high standard of work for which it has earned an excellent reputation.
 As such, the accounts have been prepared to exacting standards, submitted to the External Auditor by 31 July 2021.
+However, following delays referred to below, sign off is only formally taking place in February 2024.

 As alluded to above, the global pandemic has impacted significantly on the preparation of the Statement of Accounts and new legislation was enacted to extend the previously shortened statutory deadlines following the introduction of 'faster closedown' four years ago.
 The deadline for producing a draft set of accounts has been extended from 31 May to 31 July 2021 and the deadline for signing off the audited accounts has moved from 31 July to 30 September 2021.
 These extensions are shorter than those granted last year for the 2019/20 audit.
+Unfortunately, mainly owing to the sustained lack of capacity on the part of the External Auditors, the sign off dates were not met.
 In order to aid transparency, Local Authorities are normally required to have a common thirty day public inspection period which formerly included the first ten working days in June.
 As a result, in a normal year, the council's accounts could not be formally approved until after the tenth working day in June.
 As a consequence of the COVID-19 pandemic, for the 2020/21 accounts, there is no common inspection period.
 The requirement to advertise the inspection period is still in place and this was done on the council's website as in previous years.
 The accounts were open to public inspection during the period from 30 July 2021 to 10 September 2021.